MarritL/MarritLeenstra-pset6-1/PROCESS.md

      * Update: when i wanted to start implementing the GCM I read that Firebase Cloud Messaging (FCM) is the new version of GCM and it is strongly recommanded to use the Firebase JobDispatcher instead.
 So after reading the documentation: https://github.com/firebase/firebase-jobdispatcher-android#user-content-firebase-jobdispatcher- This looks like the best choice.
+   * Problem: with the Firebase JobDispatcher you can't set an initial time at all.